cspace-deployment/cspace-solr-ucb/README.md

 NB:

-* There is an optional step to change the settings to point to Dev or QA instead of Prod.
-* This procedure _only_ deploys the ETL code on a managed server. it presumes that you have already installed and started Solr, and have configured the appropriate cores.
-(Installing Solr is an Ops task see the README.md in the `utilities` directory for how to do that.)
-* In general, development work on the Solr ETL is done on Dev and not one's local dev system: running the SQL would require tunneling, and be very, very slow.
+* In general, development work on the Solr ETL is done on QA ("blacklight-qa") and not one's local dev system: running the SQL would require tunneling, and be very, very slow.
 One _could_, though!

 ```bash